Why Sympathy Doesn’t Work… but Empathy in Marriage Does.

 “Validation is such a fundamental component of attunement that summarizing without it is like having sex without love.”
 Dr. John Gottman

 Men, behind each of your wive’s complaints, lies a deep pool of vulnerability, longing, and aspiration.
-As you become aware of this, you will find it easier to choose empathy.
-Taking your partner’s complaint personally, and reactively defending will not make things better.
+As you become aware of this, you will find it easier to choose empathy in marriage.
+But if you take her complaint personally, reactively defending will not make things better.

 Empathy in marriage takes mindful practice.
 It’s also worth noting that the research shows that empathy is a two-way street.
 It’s a two-way is a mutual process.
 It’s easier to be empathetic if your partner tends to do the same for you.
 Empathy in marriage is the bedrock of marital satisfaction.
 And mindfulness is the quarry.